Triangle-free 2-matchings: Preliminaries

 For a natural number $t$, we say that an edge set $F\subseteq E$ is a {\bf \em $t$-matching} if $\deg_{F}(v)\leq t$ for every $v\in V$. $t$-matchings belong to a wider class of $b$-matchings, where for every vertex $v$ of $G$, we are given a natural number $b(v)$ and a subset of edges is a {\bf \em $b$-matching} if every vertex $v$ is incident to at most $b(v)$ of its edges.
 A $b$-matching of $G$ of maximum weight can be computed in polynomial time.
 We refer to Lov\'asz and Plummer~\cite{LovaszPlummer2009} for further background on $b$-matchings.

 Let $M$ be a $b$-matching.
 We say that an edge $e$ is {\bf \em matched} (in $M$) if $e \in M$ and {\bf \em unmatched} (in $M$) otherwise.
-Additionally, an edge belonging to $M$ will be referred to as a {\bf \em $M$-edge} and an edge not belonging to $M$ as a {\bf \em non-$M$-edge}.
+Additionally, an edge belonging to $M$ will be referred to as an {\bf \em $M$-edge} and an edge not belonging to $M$ as a {\bf \em non-$M$-edge}.
 We call a vertex $v$ {\bf \em deficient} or {\bf \em unsaturated (in $M$)} if $\deg_M(v)<b(v)$ and {\bf \em saturated} (in $M$) if $\deg_M(v)=b(v)$. {\bf \em An $M$-alternating path} $P$ is any sequence of vertices $(v_1,v_2,\ldots,v_k)$ such that edges on $P$ are alternately $M$-edges and non-$M$-edges and no edge occurs on $P$ more than once. {\bf \em An $M$-alternating cycle} $C$ has the same definition as an $M$-alternating path except that $v_1=v_k$ and additionally $(v_{k-1},v_k)\in M$ iff $(v_1,v_2)\notin M$.
 Note that an $M$-alternating path or cycle may go through some vertices more than once but via different edges.
 An $M$-alternating path is called {\bf \em $M$-augmenting} if it begins and ends with a non-$M$-edge and if it begins and ends with a deficient vertex.
+In the case when such an $M$-alternating path begins and ends with the same deficient vertex $v$, it has to hold that $deg_M(v) \leq b(v)-2$.
 We say that $M$ is a {\bf \em maximum} $b$-matching if there is no $b$-matching of $G$ with more edges than $M$.
 An {\bf \em application} of an $M$-alternating path or cycle $P$ to $M$ is an operation whose result is $M\oplus P$.
+An edge in a minor of $G$ is denoted by its preimage.

 For a vertex $u$ matched in a $1$-matching $M$, by $M(u)$ we denote the vertex $v$ such that $(u,v) \in M$.
-In all figures in the paper thick edges denote matched edges and thin ones unmatched ones.
+In all figures in the paper thick edges denote matched edges, belonging to $M$ or $M'$, and thin ones unmatched ones.
+All paths and almost all cycles occurring in the paper after Section \ref{decomp} are $M$-alternating or $M'$-alternating.

 An instance of the triangle-free $2$-matching problem consists of an undirected graph~$G=(V,E)$ and the goal is to find a maximum triangle-free $2$-matching of~$G$.